xwmario/Warez/Tools.md

 ## Windows Sets replacement (tabbed explorer)
-- [multrin](http://anonym.es/?http://github.com/sentialx/multrin) - Cross-platform replacement for abandoned Windows Sets
+- [Multrin](http://anonym.es/?http://github.com/sentialx/multrin) - Cross-platform replacement for abandoned Windows Sets
 - [Stardock Groupy](http://anonym.es/?http://www.stardock.com/products/groupy/) - Groupy enables you to drag and drop application windows together to group them together under a common tabbed interface.

 **[`^        back to top        ^`](#)**

-## Firewall Bypassing
+## Firewall Bypassing Tools
 - [Tunna](http://anonym.es/?hhttps://github.com/SECFORCE/Tunna) - Tunna is a set of tools which will wrap and tunnel any TCP communication over HTTP.
 It can be used to bypass network restrictions in fully firewalled environments.

 **[`^        back to top        ^`](#)**